 stilt house

-The stilt house is associated with many important events of the country, so it is both an architectural heritage, a cultural heritage, and contains great spiritual values.
+The stilt house is associated with many important events in the country, so it is both an architectural and a cultural heritage and holds great spiritual value.

-In front of the stilt house is fish pond – where Uncle Ho often fed the fish and relaxed.
-Every year, on holidays, he reminded the waiters to catch fish to give to the leaders or the guards.
+In front of the stilt house is a fish pond, where Uncle Ho often fed the fish and relaxed.
+Every year, on holidays, he reminded the waiters to catch fish for the leaders or the guards.
 Domestic and international delegations were often invited by Uncle to eat delicious dishes that he “produced himself”.

 Ho Chi Minh Museum